Highlights. Consumer spending for Valentine’s Day 2025 totaled $27.5 billion

 4. Hallmark Corporate, Valentine’s Day

-5. U.S. Census Bureau, Quick Facts
+5. U.S. Census Bureau, National Population by Characteristics

 6. Society of American Florists, Valentine’s Day Floral Statistics